Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 * It leads to abuse in cases where a user-provided API-specific sealed class would work better.

 It is possible to define a separate class that is parametrized by `<T, E>` and then define `SuccessOrFailure<T>` and a `typealias` to that class with `E = Throwable`.
+This creates its own problems:

-However, it complicates the naming and IDE support with respect to typealiases.
-Moreover, we cannot succinctly define `runCatching` function and other `Catching` functions to make them usable both with and without explicit caught type specification.
+* It complicates the naming and IDE support with respect to typealiases.
+* We cannot succinctly define `runCatching` function and other `Catching` functions to make them usable both with and without explicit caught type specification.
-We'll have to have two different names for a function with an additional `E: Throwable` type parameter that must be specified and without it.
-Moreover, specifying `E` on call site requires specifying return type, too, since partial type parameter specification is not possible in Kotlin.
+  We'll have to have two different names for such a function: one for a function with an additional `E: Throwable` type parameter that must be specified and another one without it.
+Moreover, specifying `E` on call site requires specifying return type, too, since partial type parameter specification is not currently possible in Kotlin.

 All in all, it does not seem that the costs outweigh whatever benefits it might bring.